Mäch Tower: Description

 During the park's holiday event, Christmas Town, the tower operated as "Nacht Tower" and the freefall element was disabled.
 The tower operated instead as a rotating scenic tower, offering views of the park's festive light displays.
 This did not return in 2022.

-It was announced in late 2022 that the tower was to give its final rides on January 8th, 2023.
+It was announced in late 2022 that the tower was to give its final rides on January 8, 2023.
 The ride closed permanently on that same day.

 Construction

-According to reports, 760 cubic yards of concrete was needed to create the tower's foundation.
+According to reports, 760 cubic yards of concrete were needed to create the tower's foundation.
 The foundation required 85 concrete delivery trucks, and took 10 hours of consistent pouring to lay the entire base.

 Reception

 According to reports, some coaster enthusiasts were disappointed with the decision to construct Mäch Tower, as it was viewed as a generic, off-the-shelf ride that lacked the theming and storytelling of Busch Gardens' other rides (the same accusations had recently incited the closure of Disney California Adventure Park's Maliboomer drop tower).
 Larry Giles, vice president of Busch Gardens engineering and maintenance, stated during an interview “We did not need to go for six hundred feet” and “I guarantee you anyone who rides the tower will be screaming on the way down”.
 Referring to Mach Tower’s height of 246 feet, the tower falls short of other rides of its kind, most notably compared to nearby Kings Dominion's 305 foot-tall Drop Tower, opened in 2003.

 Attraction reviewer Brian Krosnick noted in his review of the ride that Mäch Tower does put a unique spin on the drop tower, noting that Busch adds a festive design, a prime location, and surprises [in the music and vibration], resulting in a "grand, detail-oriented experience that puts you in your place and demands respect."
 He also encouraged skeptics to remember that Mäch Tower is only the first stage in a multi-year expansion for the Oktoberfest section, culminating in spring of 2012 with the opening of a new, multi-launch roller coaster, specifically mentioning that "next year when half of the [Oktoberfest] area goes “dark and sinister” with the Gardens’ hinted-at, multi-launch, world’s-first coaster, you better believe people will be flocking towards the bright blue beacon that guides the way."

 In July 2012 the Mach tower closed for a short period of time.
 The park said it was not for safety reasons but to make manufacturers recommended changes.
 Mach Tower reopened the day after the announcement of it being closed indefinitely.